filecoin-project/builtin-actors/README.md

 1. Changing the `workspace.package.version` in the top-level `Cargo.toml` file.

-This will trigger an automatic GitHub release and associated tags creation and then it will also trigger bundle-build by GitHub CI, and the generated bundles will be attached to the GitHub release.
+This triggers CI to create a draft GitHub Release, create the associated tags, and built and upload assets to the release.
+When the PR is merged, the GitHub Release will be published.

 ## Instructions for client implementations